Prithviraj Chauhan Age, Death, Wife, Children, Family, Biography & More

 At the time of Ghurid invasion of Delhi, Prithviraj had been sleeping for ten days.
 When the Ghurids came close, his sister woke him up: Prithviraj tried to flee on a horse, but Kaimbasa helped the Ghurids capture him by telling them about a certain sound that caused his horse to prance.”

-- According to the medieval sources, soon after Prithviraj was captured, he was taken to Ajmer, the capital of Chahamana.
-There Muhammad wanted him to serve as a servant.
+- According to medieval sources, soon after Prithviraj was captured, he was taken to Ajmer, the capital of Chahamana, where Muhammad wanted him to serve as a servant.
 However, after some time, Prithviraj Chauhan rebelled against him and was killed for betrayal.
-Early Chauhān Dynasties Soon after the death of Prithviraj, the Chahamana prince Govindaraja was installed as the king of Ajmer by Muhammad.
+Early Chauhān Dynasties Soon after the death of Prithviraj, the Chahamana prince Govindaraja was declared the king of Ajmer by Muhammad.
 According to Hammira Mahakavya, soon after he was captured on the battlefield, Prithviraj stopped eating food, and he died in prison.
-History Of The Chahamanas The text Viruddha-Vidhi Vidhvansa, which was written by the Hindu writer Lakshmidhara states that Prithviraj was killed on the battlefield.
+History Of The Chahamanas The text Viruddha-Vidhi Vidhvansa, which was written by the Hindu writer Lakshmidhara, states that Prithviraj was killed on the battlefield.
 History Of The Chahamanas

-- A dedicated ministry for pandits (scholars) and poets was included in the ministry of Prithviraj Chauhan.
+- Reportedly, several noted pandits (scholars) and poets were included in the ministry of Prithviraj Chauhan.
 Padmanabha was the leader of this ministry.
-The notable poets and scholars at his court included Jayanaka, a poet-historian who wrote Prithviraja Vijaya, Vidyapati Gauda, Vagisvara Janardana, Vishvarupa (a poet) and Prithvibhata, a royal bard.
+The notable poets and scholars at his court included Jayanaka, a poet-historian who wrote Prithviraja Vijaya, Vidyapati Gauda, Vagisvara Janardana, Vishvarupa (a poet), and Prithvibhata, a royal bard.

-- The Delhi mint issued some ‘horse-and-bullman’-style coins bearing the names of both Prithviraj and “Muhammad bin Sam.”
+- The Hindu Shahi kings who were the rulers of the Gandhara or Kabul region during the second half of the 9th century CE first issued the ‘horse-and-bullman’-style coins bearing the names of both Prithviraj and “Muhammad bin Sam.”

-- A number of memorials were built in Ajmer and Delhi and were dedicated to Prithviraj Chauhan.
+- Later, a number of memorials were built in Ajmer and Delhi in memory of Prithviraj Chauhan.
 A number of Indian films have been made on the life journey of Indian king Prithviraj Chauhan such as Prithviraj Chouhan (1924), Prithviraj (1931) by R. N. Vaidya, Prithviraj Sanyogita (1933), Prithviraj Samyogita (1946) by Najam Naqvi, Samrat Prithviraj Chauhan (1959) by Harsukh Jagneshwar Bhatt, Rani Samyuktha starring M.G.
 Ramachandran, Samrat Prithviraj (2022) by Chandraprakash Dwivedi.
 Notable television series such as Main Dilli Hoon (1998–1999) and Dharti Ka Veer Yodha Prithviraj Chauhan (2006–2009) were picturised on his life.
-In 2008, an Indian animated film titled Veer Yodha Prithviraj Chauhan was released on his life and was directed by Rakesh Prasad.
+In 2008, an Indian animated film titled Veer Yodha Prithviraj Chauhan was released on his life, which was directed by Rakesh Prasad.

 - Prithviraj was considered one of the first historical figures who was covered in Amar Chitra Katha (No. 25).
-In the video game ‘Age of Empires II HD: The Forgotten’ a five-chapter campaign is imbibed and the name of this campaign is “Prithviraj.”
+In the video game ‘Age of Empires II HD: The Forgotten,’ a five-page campaign is based on “Prithviraj.”